 Update (13 Jan 2020): Parasite has been nominated in six categories at the 92nd Academy Awards, to be held on 9 Feb 2020: Best Picture (Bong Joon-ho & Kwak Sin-ae), Best International Feature Film (South Korea), Best Director (Bong Joon-ho), Best Original Screenplay (Bong Joon-ho & Han Jin-won), Best Editing (Yang Jin-mo) and Best Production Design (Cho Won-woo & Lee Ha-jun).
 Bong also has the distinction of being a triple nominee for this film.
 In addition, Yi Seung-jun’s In the Absence, about the 2014 Sewol ferry disaster in South Korea, was nominated in one category: Best Documentary Short Subject (Yi Seung-jun & Gary Kam Byung-seok).
 These two films are the first ever South Korea productions to be nominated for Academy Awards.

-Update (9 Feb 2020): At the 92nd Academy Awards, Parasite won four of the six Oscars it was nominated for: Best Picture (Bong Joon-ho & Kwak Sin-ae), Best International Feature Film (South Korea), Best Director (Bong Joon-ho) and Best Original Screenplay (Bong Joon-ho & Han Jin-won).
-In the Academy of Motion Picture Arts and Sciences’ 92-year history, Parasite became: 1) the first non-English language film to win its top prize of Best Picture; 2) the first film to win both the Best Picture and Best International Picture categories; 3) the first South Korean film to win at the Oscars; and 4) the first Asian production to win Best Picture.
-Parasite’s string of victories are historic and groundbreaking.
+Update (9 Feb 2020): At the 92nd Academy Awards, Parasite won four of its six Oscar nominations: Best Picture (Bong Joon-ho & Kwak Sin-ae), Best International Feature Film (South Korea), Best Director (Bong Joon-ho) and Best Original Screenplay (Bong Joon-ho & Han Jin-won).
+In the 92-year history of the Academy of Motion Picture Arts and Sciences, Parasite became: 1) the first non-English language film to win its top prize of Best Picture; 2) the first film to win both the Best Picture and Best International Picture categories; 3) the first South Korean film to win at the Oscars; and 4) the first Asian production to win Best Picture.
+Parasite’s string of victories is historic and groundbreaking.